nathanthomashoang/styler-app/README.md

 # styler-app
-A react app that helps you decide what to wear
+A webapp that helps you decide what to wear.
+Built using React, Next.js, Material-UI, and Tailwind CSS.